Achno/gowall-docs/docs/intro.md

 Gowall is a CLI and started as a way to convert images ( specifically wallpapers ) to your favourite color scheme ex. catppuccin,everforest,solarized ...

-From then gowall has come a long way and i have transformed it to a tool that has a lot more cool image processing capabilities.
+Since then, Gowall has evolved significantly, and I’ve transformed it into a versatile Swiss Army knife for a variety of cool image processing tasks.

 ## Gowall's Features explained quickly